At the end of the 2017/18 financial year there was:

 - One female non-executive director (12.5 per cent of the Board)

-De La Rue’s gender pay gap statistics are shown in this report.
-These statistics are drawn from data referencing a “snapshot” date of 5th April 2017.
-The gender pay gap looks at UK based jobs at all levels (this is not the same as equal pay which is concerned with addressing pay issues of men and women performing the same or similar work).
+De La Rue’s gender pay gap data for 2018 is shown in this report.
+These statistics are drawn from data referencing a “snapshot” date of 5th April 2018.
+The gender pay gap looks at UK based jobs at all levels (as compared to equal pay which is concerned with addressing pay issues of men and women performing the same or similar work).
 We are required by legislation to report only on employing entities with more than 250 employees.
-For De La Rue, this requires us to reference the 1872 UK based employees who were part of the entity known as De La Rue International Limited, as at the “snapshot date”.
+For De La Rue, this requires us to reference the 1467 UK based employees who were part of the entity known as De La Rue International Limited, as at the “snapshot date”.

 Understanding De La Rue’s Gender Pay Gap

 This year's gender pay gap of 15.37% (mean) or 17.47% (median) is higher than in 2017, but the bonus gap of -2.25% (mean) or 22.88% (median) has decreased.
 Analysis, however, has shown us that these differences are primarily due to two main organisational reasons not linked to our Inclusion and Diversity Strategy.

 Firstly, at the end of the 17/18 FY De La Rue sold 90% of its shareholding in the Group's paper business to Epiris and retained the remaining 10% shareholding.
 This change of ownership meant that c500 employees transferred out of De La Rue to Portals in March 2018.
 Significantly a larger percentage of males, particularly in the lower two pay quartiles, transferred out compared to females; this decrease in UK employee numbers changed the overall male/female pay ratio and also our gender pay gap.